 Rabbi Greene comes to Har HaShem with a range of experiences, serving congregations in New York, Connecticut, and Georgia.
 He was ordained from the Hebrew Union College-Jewish Institute of Religion and is an active member of the Central Conference of American Rabbis.
 Along with his wife, Deborah, Rabbi Greene is the proud father of their daughters Yael, Leora, and Noa, who are each working to create their own vision for leading a meaningful Jewish life.

-Rabbi Emeritus – Rabbi Deborah Bronstein of Har HaShem
+Rabbi Emerita – Rabbi Deborah Bronstein of Har HaShem

 Rabbi Emerita Deborah Ruth Bronstein is known nationally for her passion for causes of justice and compassion.
 She loves to teach adults and children alike, using stories to define life issues and provide personal meaning while addressing serious themes in her sermons.
 Rabbi Bronstein thinks of herself above all as a pastoral rabbi, devoting great personal attention to the ill, the mourner, or the individual person in conflict or need.
 In this respect, she likes to call Har HaShem the “home of hope.”